 If you're really suffering, try making a triple batch and keep it in a thermos to sip, or reheat it as needed.
 Want a thoughtful-person-of-the-year award?
 Make a batch for someone in your house who's suffering.

-- About 1 inch fresh ginger root (no need to peel it)
+- 1-inch fresh ginger root (no need to peel it)

 - Pour 1 cup boiling water over the ginger and let it steep for 3 minutes.